hbctraining/Training-modules/planning_successful_rnaseq/README.md

-## Setting up for Success: Everything you need to know when planning for an RNA-seq analysis
+## Setting up for Success: Everything you need to know when planning an RNA-seq experiment

 | Audience | Computational Skills | Prerequisites | Duration |
 :----------|:----------|:----------|:----------|